The Maya: Lamanai, Xunantunich, Caracol

 Structure N 10-43, a huge late pre - Classic building rises more than 111 feet (34 m) above the jungle floor.
 Prudence prevails.
 I sit and watch my shipmates climb to the top.

 It is New Year's Eve so naturally I dine at the Hong Kong Chinese Restaurant; I shed a tear at the end of Shakespeare In Love; I watch the fireworks from the balcony of my hotel.
-And on New Year´s Day I bus back to Belize City for a splurge at The Princess Hotel - huge swimming pool (it is raining), Casino (no way), movie theater (Rocky Balboa!!??!!), and a delicious buffet lunch including fish fillet in a spicy caper sauce and my waitress´ favorites - milk cake and lemon pie.
+And on New Year´s Day I bus back to Belize City for a splurge at The Princess Hotel - huge swimming pool (it is raining), Casino (no way), movie theater (Rocky Balboa!?), and a delicious buffet lunch including fish fillet in a spicy caper sauce and my waitress´ favorites - milk cake and lemon pie.

 Speaking of spicy, here in Belize they bottle Habanero Chile Sauce - totally volcanic!
 A few drops of this stuff would even make my Thai friends sweat.

-A three hour bus ride west to the mountains and San Ignacio, also known as Cayo.
+The next morning, a three hour bus ride west to the mountains and San Ignacio, also known as Cayo.
 By the way, most of the buses here bear the marque of Blue Bird.
 Ring a bell?
 Old, retired school buses?
 But they are long and not uncomfortable and the windows open and close in case there's a change in the weather.

 Stanley, my favorite taxi driver in Cayo takes me seven miles out of town to the ancient city of Xunantunich (soo-nahn-too-neech).
 First we must take a little ferry across the river.
 One car at a time.
 The ferryman hand cranks a steel cable that stretches from bank to bank.
 A long spiny orange iguana makes his way from a tree above to the river bank.